Rex Tillerson's career as secretary of state under Trump

 Oct.
 2, 2017 -- Trump appeared to publicly chide Tillerson on his handling of North Korea.
 At the time, the president said Tillerson was “wasting his time” trying to negotiate with the rogue country over its missile and nuclear programs.

 Sep.
 28 - Oct.
-1, 2017 -- Tillerson visited China and spoke about topics like trade and “the denuclearization of the Korean Peninsula,” according to the department.
+1, 2017 -- Tillerson visited China and spoke about topics like trade and “the denuclearization of the Korean Peninsula,” according to the State Department.

 Sep.
 19 - 22, 2017 -- Tillerson had meetings and events in New York.